 How do I qualify for a tuition tax credit?

-For details on tax benefits for education, see IRS Publication 970.
-Tax Benefits for Higher Education, which provides detailed information.
+For details on tax benefits for education, see IRS Publication 970: Tax Benefits for Higher Education, which provides detailed information.
 The University of Dayton is unable to provide tax advice.
-We urge you to contact your tax advisor or the IRS at Phone Number:1-800-829-1040 or www.irs.gov if you have any questions regarding the HOPE or Lifetime Learning Tax Credits.
+We urge you to contact your tax advisor or the IRS (at Phone Number:800-829-1040 or www.irs.gov) if you have any questions regarding the HOPE or Lifetime Learning Tax Credits.

 What is the 1098-T Form?

-It is an informational form filed with the Internal Revenue Service to report the amounts billed to you for qualified tuition, related expenses, and other related information.
-The primary purpose of the IRS Form 1098‐T is to inform you that we have provided this required information to the IRS.
+It is an informational form filed with the Internal Revenue Service to report the amounts billed to you for qualified tuition, related expenses and other related information.
+The primary purpose of IRS Form 1098-T is to inform you that we have provided this required information to the IRS.

 What information is included in the 1098-T Form?

-Form 1098-T reports amounts paid for qualified tuition, scholarship and grants processed in 2018 to students enrolled in courses at the University of Dayton for which they receive academic credit.
-The information reported on the 1098-T form helps students evaluate whether he or she is eligible for an educational tax credit.
+Form 1098-T reports amounts paid for qualified tuition, scholarship and grants processed in 2019 to students enrolled in courses at the University of Dayton for which they received academic credit.
+The information reported on the 1098-T Form helps students evaluate whether they are eligible for an educational tax credit.

 How do I obtain my 1098-T Form?